Lament of the Holy Cross

 Lament of the Holy Cross is the monologue of Mary, who is painful and mourns her son Jesus Christ, standing under his cross.
 At first, she calls on people standing around her, urging them to show compassion and understanding.
 She then turns to her son, hoping to ease his sufferings and get closer to him.
 Later Mary gets angry and rebellious, and the text is completed with an appeal to all mothers to pray to God for their sons.

-The Lament comes from the Benedictine Monastery at Lysa Gora in the Holy Cross Mountains, and was probably written in ca. 1470.
+The Lament comes from the Benedictine Monastery at Łysa Góra in the Świętokrzyskie Mountains, and was probably written in ca. 1470.